Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 • Manual opening is less than ideal when in a tight spot

 No knife roundup would be complete without an endorsement for a Buck knife.
-They’re an icon where I grew up, and I admit my bias towards these knives wholeheartedly.
+They’re an icon where I grew up, and I wholeheartedly admit my bias towards these knives.

-The Momentum is one I haven’t used personally, but a friend has been using it for some time and boasts about the reliability and performance.
+The Momentum is one I haven’t used personally, but a friend has been using it for some time and boasts about its reliability and performance.

 The blade length is about perfect, and it opens smoothly and efficiently.
 The rubber-coated aluminum handle offers exceptional grip, essential in defense scenarios.